Jaden-Padilla/AZURE-VM-S/README.md

 <p align="center">
 <img src="https://i.imgur.com/0JqzG9w.png" alt="osTicket logo"/>
 </p>
-First why a Virtual Machine otherwise known as "VM"?
-With Azure VM, you get the flexibility of accessing a virtual platform without buying and maintaining the physical hardware that can run the operation.
-A cost effective solution for running extra VM's whenever you need them.
-There are variety of use cases of Azure Virtual Machine, but some examples include:

-Cloud Applications

-Your requirement of running applications will constantly change based on your business.
-Using Azure Virtual Machine is a cost-effective solution that can allow you to pay for extra virtual machines whenever you need them.
-When out of use, you can shut down these virtual machines.

-Extended Data Center

-You can easily connect your organization’s network to an Azure Virtual Machine available in the network.

-Development

-If you need a computer with a definite configuration to write a code or test any application, then Azure Virtual Machine can be a feasible way to go about the process.
+A virtual machine, also known as a "VM," offers the advantage of a virtual platform without the need to purchase and maintain physical hardware.
+Azure VM is a cost-effective solution that allows you to run additional virtual machines as needed and shut them down when not in use.
+Azure Virtual Machines have various use cases, such as hosting cloud applications, extending a data center, and facilitating development.
+For example, you can use an Azure Virtual Machine to create a specific configuration for writing code or testing applications.

 <h1>Azure Virtual Machine. - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the Azure Virtual Machine.<br />